OmarEQMS/usoro-power-plant-matlab/README.md

 - `docs/thesis_notes.md` — standalone thesis summary (plant description,
   modeling assumptions, control system, the seven emergency tests, verification tables, FORTRAN-listing landmarks).
-- `docs/next_steps.md` — open investigations (the uniform fuel/air offset
+- `docs/next_steps.md` — open investigations (the Test 4 air-margin limit
-  chief among them) and planned improvements.
+  cycle chief among them) and planned improvements.
-- `docs/ui.md` — plan for the documentation/learning website (source under
+- `docs/ui.md` — plan for the documentation/learning website; source lives
-  `ui/` once built).
+  under `ui/`, built site under `dist/`.

+**Website content policy:** the site's pages (`ui/content/`) describe the *current* model only — no "previously the model did X" framing.
+All correction history (transcription fixes, their symptoms and root causes, remaining residuals) lives on the site's dedicated changelog page, `ui/content/plant/changelog.md`; new fixes get an entry there, not a historical aside on a component page.
+The repository docs above are the engineering audit trail and do keep their history.

 ## Verification